Consolidation 3.0: The golden age of financial consolidation

 - No coding requirements

-Customers implementing consolidation 3.0 solutions are seeing dramatic improvements compared to previous generation technology.
+Customers implementing consolidation 3.0 solutions see dramatic improvements compared to previous generation technology.
 These include:

 - Lower total cost of ownership